KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

 every time you use it.

-The expense of calling ``Part:BOUNDS`` isn't that bad and calling it repeatedly probably won't really make your script suffer noticably.
+The expense of calling ``Part:BOUNDS`` isn't that bad and calling it repeatedly probably won't really make your script suffer noticeably.
-But when you do it for the whole vessel, calling ``Vessel:BOUNDS`` repeatedly, that can definitely result in noticable unnecessary computations being done by your computer.
+But when you do it for the whole vessel, calling ``Vessel:BOUNDS`` repeatedly, that can definitely result in noticeable unnecessary computations being done by your computer.

 For a more in-depth explanation of why it's expensive to re-call